-- Geographically Referenced: a point on or near the Earth's surface that is defined horizontally by latitude and longitude or a defined coordinate system. - Global Positioning System (GPS) and Global Navigation Satellite System (GNSS): Systems of satellites, ground stations, and receivers used to determine geographically referenced positions on the earth. - Grade (noun): The surface elevation. - Grade (verb): The act of changing the surface elevation. - Grounding Systems: A system of one or more ground conductors or ground rods providing a low resistance path to earth ground potential through a mechanical connection to structures, conductors and equipment. - Infrastructure Health and Safety Association (IHSA) - Joint Trench: A trench containing two or more underground infrastructures that are buried together by design or agreement. - Land Base: Electronic mapping data that depicts features of the surface of the earth and is tied to real-world geographic coordinates, such as latitude and longitude. - Latitude (Lat): Distance measured north or south of the equator. - Limite of locate: The North, South, East and West boundaries or other coordinates of the located area. - Locate (verb): The process of an underground plant owner or their agent providing information to an excavator which enables them to determine the location of a facility. - Locate (noun): The provision of location information by an facility owner (or their agent) in the form of ground surface markings and/or facility location documentation, such as drawings, mapping, numeric descriptions or other written documentation. - Locate Form: Accompanying documentation for a locate which is completed by the party providing the locate.
-A locate form may or may not contain the specific facility location details and/or drawings, but should in all cases contain administrative aspects of the locate such as when, when, why completed, and who completed it. - Locate Request: A communication between an excavator and the owner or their agent (usually the notification service) in which a request for locating underground facilities is processed. - Locate Ticket: A locate request document created by the notification service or an owner marked with a unique identification number. - Locator: A person whose job is to locate underground infrastructure. - Longitude (Long): Distance measured east or west from the prime meridian reference (Greenwich).
+- Geographically Referenced: a point on or near the Earth's surface that is defined horizontally by latitude and longitude or a defined coordinate system. - Global Positioning System (GPS) and Global Navigation Satellite System (GNSS): Systems of satellites, ground stations, and receivers used to determine geographically referenced positions on the Earth. - Grade (noun): The surface elevation. - Grade (verb): The act of changing the surface elevation. - Grounding Systems: A system of one or more ground conductors or ground rods providing a low resistance path to earth ground potential through a mechanical connection to structures, conductors and equipment. - Hand Digging: any movement of earth using a hand shovel. - Infrastructure Health and Safety Association (IHSA) - Joint Trench: A trench containing two or more underground infrastructures that are buried together by design or agreement. - Land Base: Electronic mapping data that depicts features of the surface of the earth and is tied to real-world geographic coordinates, such as latitude and longitude. - Latitude (Lat): Distance measured north or south of the equator. - Limite of locate: The North, South, East and West boundaries or other coordinates of the located area. - Locate (verb): The process of an underground plant owner or their agent providing information to an excavator which enables them to determine the location of a facility. - Locate (noun): The provision of location information by an facility owner (or their agent) in the form of ground surface markings and/or facility location documentation, such as drawings, mapping, numeric descriptions or other written documentation. - Locate Form: Accompanying documentation for a locate which is completed by the party providing the locate.
+A locate form may or may not contain the specific facility location details and/or drawings, but should in all cases contain administrative aspects of the locate such as when, why completed, and who completed it. - Locate Request: A communication between an excavator and the owner or their agent (usually the notification service) in which a request for locating underground facilities is processed. - Locate Ticket: A locate request document created by the notification service or an owner marked with a unique identification number.